railslove/cmxl/README.md

 ------------

 2014 - built with love by [Railslove](http://railslove.com).
-We have built quite a number of Fintech products.
-If you need help with our application we are happy to help.
+We have built quite a number of FinTech products.
+If you need support with our application we are happy to help.